Mbar1s/worklab/README.md

 # worklab
-a website for all your productivity needs
+a website for all your productivity needs, integrated progress tracker, charts, calendar and pomodoro timer.

 Landing page with current projects and progress chart
 ![1](https://github.com/Mbar1s/worklab/assets/108489416/3d31593f-a8f1-454a-854e-9de2a594ed59)